tulsachamber.com Listed by dragonforce Ransomware Group

 On April 14, 2026, the Tulsa Chamber of Commerce website appeared on the leak site of the DragonForce ransomware group, with attackers claiming to have exfiltrated internal files during a ransomware incident.

 Public reporting indicates the Tulsa Chamber of Commerce, a regional business organization focused on economic prosperity and community development, had internal documents taken in the attack.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available reporting describes the data as internal files rather than a specific list of customer records, though such documents frequently contain names, contact details, financial information, and correspondence that can affect both the organization and the individuals connected to it.

 The listing was published on the DragonForce leak site, accessible via the Tor network, and tracked by ransomware monitoring services such as ransomware.live.
 No confirmed timeline for the initial breach has been publicly detailed beyond the April 2026 publication date.
 The chamber has not released an official statement on the volume or exact sensitivity of the files at the time of this reporting.